palkan/downstream/README.md

 # Downstream

 This gem provides a straightforward way to implement communication between Rails Engines using the Publish-Subscribe pattern.
-The gem allows decreasing decoupling engines with events.
+The gem allows decreasing the coupling of engines with events.
 An event is a recorded object in the system that reflects an action that the engine performs, and the params that lead to its creation.

 The gem inspired by [`active_event_store`](https://github.com/palkan/active_event_store), and initially based on its codebase.
 Having said that, it does not store in a database all happened events which ensures simplicity and performance.